processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

     folder contains json files, one for each contribution.

-# APPENDIX B: Design of database file
+# APPENDIX B: Design of contributions database file
 * The file is named `contributions.yaml`
 * All fields from the properties file will be included directly, except for the categories, which will be parsed into a list.